3 easy strategies to build resilience in children

 Resilience.
 You’ve probably heard that word a lot.
 Especially when talking about children.
 Everyone wants their child to be resilient.
-People worry that their children lack resilience.
-They ask me how to improve their child’s resilience frequently.
-But what’s so good about resilience anyway?
+People worry that their children lack resilience and ask me how to improve resilience in children frequently.
+But what’s so good about it anyway?
 In fact, what is resilience and why should you care?

 What is resilience?

 Resilience is about the way we deal with challenges.
 Set backs.
 Struggles.
 Difficult times.
 Resilience is our ability to bounce back from the hard stuff.
 To learn, grow, and perhaps, even thrive in the face of a challenge.

 Resilience looks different for everyone.
 It also changes over time, and from situation to situation.
 A child may be really resilient when it comes to a loss on the sports field, but less resilient when dealing with a difficult task at school.

 At its very core, resilience is about social and emotional skills.
 It is the ability to cope, to manage emotions in ourselves, and to recognise emotions in others.
 It is about using that information and our own skills to respond to a situation in an appropriate way.

 - Is flexible and adapts well to change

 - Is socially competent